Mohammed-Mahmoud-Elsayed-Ahmed-MMES/Facial-Expression-Recognition-Project/README.md

 - **KDEF**: Karolinska Directed Emotional Faces, a standard dataset for facial expression recognition.
 - **Custom Webcam-Quality Dataset**: A dataset created to mimic real-world webcam conditions, enhancing model robustness for real-time detection.

 Faces in both datasets are cropped using **YOLOv11n-face** for consistent input.
+**Note on Detection Methods**: During dataset preparation, YOLOv11n-face was used for accurate face cropping, ensuring consistent, high-quality inputs for training.
+However, for real-time detection via webcam, **MediaPipe** is used instead of YOLO.
+This choice was made because MediaPipe runs faster and is lighter on resources, enabling smooth live performance even without a powerful GPU.
+While YOLO was ideal for preprocessing, MediaPipe offers better real-time usability with minimal accuracy trade-off.

 The pipeline includes:
 - **Data Preprocessing**: Applies augmentations (rotation, flip, sharpness, color jitter) and normalization.
 - **Model Training**: Fine-tunes the ViT model for 20 epochs.
 - **Checkpoint Evaluation**: Evaluates checkpoints to select the best model based on validation accuracy.